Screen Time Rules for Class 10–12 Students: Balancing Study, Devices & Sleep

 Encourage a fixed bedtime routine — warm shower, calm playlist, light stretching, lights out.
 Avoid late-night phone chats or endless scrolling.

-Remember: Sleep is part of preparation.
-It strengthens neural pathways that store knowledge.
 Consistent rest improves confidence and exam readiness.
 You can explore more practical methods in Helping Your Child Overcome Exam Pressure: A Guide for Parents (and for Kids Too).

 Handling Common Challenges